hostjane/hostjane.github.io/_pages/donating-gas-groceries.md

 Yes, you can leave a comment with your donation.

-If you are logged into a HostJane account and don't check anonymous, the instant your cash donation is successfully submitted, an automatic chat (with your downloadable receipt) will open so you can chat to the recipient.
+If you are logged into a HostJane account and don't check anonymous, the instant your donation is successfully submitted, an automatic chat (with your downloadable receipt) will open so you can chat to the recipient.

-## Can I send multiple amounts of cash?
+## Can I send multiple donations?

 Yes, you can either send a custom amount with a gas donation or multiples of the amounts listed below in guest or regular checkout.